• Home

 • Learning difficulties typically affect an individual's motor skills, information processing and memory.

-Emily Hale Dyslexia Services works with children from age 4 to 11 for tuition and can assess individuals from age 8 to 16 years.
+Emily Hale Dyslexia Services works with children from age 4 to 11 for tuition and can assess individuals from age 8 to 18 years.

 I offer both informal dyslexia screenings and full formal assessments, depending on your child’s needs.
 A screening is a shorter, informal process that helps identify possible signs of dyslexia.
 While it doesn’t provide a diagnosis, it offers valuable insights into your child’s learning profile, along with practical recommendations for support at home and school.
 A formal assessment, on the other hand, is a detailed, diagnostic evaluation.
 It explores areas such as memory, processing speed, reading, and writing, and results in a comprehensive written report.
 This can confirm whether your child has dyslexia and includes clear guidance for next steps, including school support and exam access arrangements if needed.
+A formal diagnosis is valid for life, including for DSA at university.

 If your child is struggling with reading, writing, spelling, or retaining information, it can be difficult to know whether tuition alone is enough or if a full assessment is needed.
 I offer an initial informal screening which can help identify whether there are indicators of dyslexia.
 From there, I can recommend the best next steps—whether it’s targeted tuition, further monitoring, or a formal diagnostic assessment.
 Every child is different, and I’m here to help you make the right choice based on your child’s individual needs.